opensearch-project/dashboards-notebooks/notebooks/docs/dev/API_Documentation.md

     {
         "noteId": "2FF3GW3H8", // notebook id
-        "paragraphIndex": 1, // index to create a new para "paragraphInput": "%elasticsearch\n" // input to be provided in the new para "inputType": "CODE" // a paragraph can be of type CODE or VISUALIZATION }
+        "paragraphIndex": 1, // index to create a new para "paragraphInput": "%opensearch\n" // input to be provided in the new para "inputType": "CODE" // a paragraph can be of type CODE or VISUALIZATION }

     RESPONSE BODY
     {
         "title": "Paragraph inserted",
-        "text": "%elasticsearch\n",
+        "text": "%opensearch\n",
         "user": "anonymous",
         "dateUpdated": "Aug 11, 2020 5:56:23 PM",
         "config": {},